Working From Home – Your Cloud Hosted Office

 Most websites can be edited from any location using any computer simply by logging in and making changes.
 If you can’t do this, we can migrate your website over to our fully managed WordPress platform and either show you how to make changes in future, or manage your website for you.

 The actual cost of migrating your website depends on the time it takes.
-For a small website this can vary between £350 – £500 plus VAT.
+For a small website this can be from as little as £500 plus VAT.

 Although you can simply redirect calls to home landlines or mobiles, the best solution is a cloud hosted VOIP (Voice Over Internet Protocol) which has a normal switchboard number and individual extensions for individual users.
 Providing your staff have access to the Internet, they can take, make and redirect calls from anywhere, just as if they were in the office.
 In fact it is better, because even when they WOULD have been out of the office, they are still in contact.